Annex II: The Normative Dimension

 In Foundational Engineering:

-- Existential rights serve as a normative framework for designing political, social, and economic systems.
+• Existential rights serve as a normative framework for designing political, social, and economic systems.

-In Social Structures:
+In Social Fields:

-- Balance individual rights with responsibilities toward the community.
+• Balance individual rights with communal duties.

 In Economic Policies:

-- Develop models that promote distributive justice and sustainability.
+• Offer models that promote distributive justice and sustainability.

 In Political Legislation: